usuke1726/MagmaLanguageSupport/README.md

 `enableDefinition`

-This specifies whether features with definitions are enabled or disabled, or whether they are enabled only if they have documentation.
+This specifies whether features with definitions are enabled or disabled, or enabled only if the definitions have documentation.

 ```jsonc
     "MagmaLanguageSupport.enableDefinition": {